Wadaboa/wadaboa.github.io/_posts/2020-02-19-euler-number.md

 ### Introduction

-Blob analysis is the process whereby features are extracted from **Binary Large OBjects (BLOBs)**, where a BLOB is just a connected component inside a _binary image_ and a blob's feature could be its shape, position or orientation, for example.
+Blob analysis is the process whereby features are extracted from **Binary Large OBjects (BLOBs)**, where a BLOB is just a connected component inside a _binary image_ and a blob's feature could be its shape, position or orientation, for example.<br>
-The blobs analysis step is usually performed after _image binarization_ and _connected components labeling_, where each blob gets assigned a unique label (a number which is not related to gray-level values).
+The blobs analysis step is usually performed after _image binarization_ and _connected components labeling_, where each blob gets assigned a unique label (a number which is not related to gray-level values).<br>
 The features that we observe on a blob could be related to its _contour_ (e.g. the area of the blob), or they could be related to the _whole region_ (e.g. the perimeter of the blob).

 ### Euler number